VisualFP/docs/SA/design_concept/content/design/design_specification_application.typ

 The main reason for this decision was that the explicit style doesn't scale well, while the elaborate style doesn't lose much readability.

-We imagine the elaborate style to behave the following way:
+The type-resolution for the elaborate application style works like this:

 1. A type-hole of a value $A_1 arrow.r ... arrow.r A_n$ is encountered.
 2. A value of type